arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

         app: nginx
 ```

+Create the NGINX deployment that we will be using in our example by applying the definition above:

 ```sh
 kubectl apply -f /path/to/your/nginx-deployment.yaml
 ```

 To notify the Cluster Agent that it needs to retrieve a specific metric from Datadog, we need to define a [DatadogMetric](https://docs.datadoghq.com/containers/guide/cluster_agent_autoscaling_metrics/?tab=datadogoperator#create-the-datadogmetric-object) object, specifying the `always-active: true` annotation to ensure the Cluster Agent retrieves the metric value, even though it is not registered in the Kubernetes API.
 We will use the requests per second metric:

-2. Create the DatadogMetric object

 ```yaml
 apiVersion: datadoghq.com/v1alpha1